 Canadian rail executives and their U.S. counterparts at investor conferences this week affirmed their views that the North American economy was still growing, which could support volume growth as the year progresses.

 “We haven’t seen the effects of a negative macro[-economic] environment.
-The underlying macro environment is still pretty robust” and broad-based across several commodities, said CPI chief financial officer Nadeem Velani at an investor conference this week.
+The underlying macro environment is still pretty robust” and broad-based across several commodities, said CP chief financial officer Nadeem Velani at an investor conference this week.
 Velani pointed to his company’s “strong” volumes for April.

 Manufacturing indexes such as those from the Institute for Supply Management are still showing some economic expansion, Earhart said.